Seed Allergy

 By administering small, controlled doses of seed protein under the tongue, where they are absorbed into the bloodstream, food sublingual immunotherapy helps build seed tolerance gradually over time.
 This helps lower the possibility of severe allergic reactions in the future.

-It’s important to avoid products that may contain seeds, including breads, sesame oil, granola products, margarine, cereal, vegetable burgers, sunflower oil, and more.
+It’s important to avoid products that may contain seeds, including breads, sesame oil, granola products, margarine, cereal, vegetable burgers, sunflower oil and more.
 Make sure to read the labels of all the foods you consume to ensure they are free from potential allergens.
 Also, be careful when it comes to vegetable oils, many of which come from seeds.
 Instead, opt for butter or olive oil when preparing meals.

 When it comes to severe allergic reactions to seeds, it’s essential to have a plan in place.
 Our board-certified allergist and team at Safe2Bite will work alongside you to outline steps to manage your food allergies.